 - The transport agent, who wants to exert minimal effort, full flexibility in choosing the transport way, minimize the cost and offering the best possible information to his customer.

-- The shipping line, who aims to maximize the utilization of its capacities, while minimizing operation costs, such as time at the terminal, empty container handling, maintenance/bunkering in the port.
-They also want to maintain their preferred provider status, due to the transparency of their service.
+- The shipping line, which aims to maximize the utilization of its capacities, while minimizing operation costs, such as time at the terminal, empty container handling, maintenance/bunkering in the port.
+They also want to maintain their preferred provider status, due to the transparency of service.

 Transport Use Case

-Let’s take a look at a real-life transport example and an IoT solution is needed.
+Let’s take a look at a real-life transport example and why an IoT solution is needed.

 An industrial company produces industrial gearboxes for wind turbines, 50 km outside of Nuremberg, Germany.
 They regularly export to their end customers in China, a wind turbine producer, 50km outside the Shanghai region.
 The DAP (delivered at place) shipment contains logistics organized from the shipper to the factory, import declaration done by the receiver, and 19 tons of gearboxes based on a customer order.

-In the worldwide shipping industry, Chinese business is critical for them and they are facing fierce competition.
+In the worldwide shipping industry, Chinese business is critical and they are facing fierce competition.
 The production capacity utilization in Nuremberg is also depending on this business.
-The business is profitable as long as the delivery is running smooth, without major disturbances.
+The business is profitable as long as the delivery is running smoothly, without major disturbances.

 They have negotiated a fixed price for the standard shipment with their shipping agent, which is included in their component price calculation.
 A fixed, lead-time of 43 days is set in the industrial producers ERP/Supply Chain module as a base for their production planning.

-The communication between the industrial company and the Transport Management System are handled via email and phone.
-And there is no full transparency.
+The communication between the industrial company and the Transport Management System are handled via email and phone – there is no full transparency.